Hörður Ágústsson: Visual Art

-In the 1950s, after studying in Copenhagen and Paris, Ágústsson became a leading proponent of geometric abstraction in Iceland, influenced by the principles of the Bauhaus school.
+In the 1950s, after studying in Copenhagen and Paris, Hörður became a leading proponent of geometric abstraction in Iceland, influenced by the principles of the Bauhaus school.
 He developed a unique technique using colored adhesive tape instead of paint to create hard-edged, formal compositions.
 He retired from his art practice in 1978 to dedicate his focus to historical research.

 Architectural History and Preservation

-Beginning in the 1960s, Ágústsson conducted extensive research into Iceland's building traditions.
+Beginning in the 1960s, Hörður conducted extensive research into Iceland's building traditions.
 He elevated the study of vernacular structures like the Icelandic turf house, arguing for their architectural significance.
 His work on the historical churches of Skálholt was foundational for architectural preservation in Iceland.
 He was a key figure in the establishment of the State Architectural Heritage Committee and designed the reconstructed Viking-era farmstead, Þjóðveldisbærinn.

 Cultural and Educational Roles

-Ágústsson was a co-founder, editor, and the primary designer for Birtingur, an Icelandic modernist cultural journal, from 1955 to 1968.
+Hörður was a co-founder, editor, and the primary designer for Birtingur, an Icelandic modernist cultural journal, from 1955 to 1968.
 He was also an influential teacher and director at the Icelandic College of Art and Handicrafts for nearly three decades, mentoring a generation of artists and designers.